-On the way the Bellavista Neighbourhood we came across this unique building!
-This whole street was dedicated to local 2nd hand book sellers.
+On the way to the Bellavista Neighbourhood, we came across this unique building!
+This whole street was dedicated to local 2nd hand booksellers.

-Across the Mapucho River, you will find the bohemian Bellavista Neighbourhood – full of cafes, restaurants, bars and street theatre.
+Across the Mapuche River, you will find the bohemian Bellavista Neighbourhood – full of cafes, restaurants, bars and street theatre.
 For a list of the top 10 restaurants and bars click here.